 Do random acts of kindness.

-All of the above are great ways to connect with your child in a different and unique way.
-I am always trying to find different and fun things to do with Olivia that fit in with our crazy schedule especially during the school year.
+All of the above are great ways to connect with your child differently and uniquely.
+I am always trying to find different and fun things to do with Olivia that fit in with our crazy schedule, especially during the school year.
 By doing some of the activities above on your staycation with your child, you will engage with them in a new way and create lasting memories.
-It really isn’t about where you go, how much money you spend or the crazy adventures… yes those can be great but all a kid needs is undivided attention, love, and an authentic connection.
-Taking special time to connect and bond with your child anywhere and in anyway will always be a win and will imprint memories that will last a lifetime.
+It really isn’t about where you go, how much money you spend, or the crazy adventures… yes, those can be great, but all a kid needs is undivided attention, love, and an authentic connection.
+Taking special time to connect and bond with your child anywhere and in any way will always be a win and it will imprint memories that will last a lifetime.

-HUGE thanks goes out to The Willard Intercontinental for hosting Olivia and I. We had a lovely time!
+HUGE thanks go out to The Willard Intercontinental for hosting Olivia and me.
+We had a lovely time!
 We cannot wait to come back again soon!